wso2/docs-ei/en/micro-integrator/docs/setup/setting_up_lb.md

 	  	sudo service  nginx  restart
 	  	```

-	!!!
-Info ""
-		Execute the following command if you do not need to restart the server when you are simply making a modification to the VHost file:
+	> Execute the following command if you do not need to restart the server when you are simply making a modification to the VHost file:
 		```
 		sudo service nginx reload
 		```